ffhighwind/DapperExtraCRUD/README.md

 # Utilities:

-### Dapper.Extra.Utilities.AutoAccessObject<T>
+#### Dapper.Extra.Utilities.AutoAccessObject<T> / DataAccessObject<T>
-### Dapper.Extra.Utilities.DataAccessObject<T>

-These include the same the functionality as the extension methods without needing to pass an SqlConnection or SqlTransaction every method call.
+These include the same the functionality as the extension methods but require fewer parameters per call because they store an SqlConnection or SqlTransaction.
-They also store the ISqlQueries internally and therefore perform a little better than the extension methods.
+They also perform a slightly better than the extension methods because they store a reference to the ISqlQueries.

 #### Dapper.Extra.Utilities.WhereConditionGenerator